+Automotive lubricants are used to reduce friction, prevent corrosion as well as wear and tear.
+Lubricants typically consist of base oils and a variety of additives to enhance their attributes.
+Lubrication is very important in all mechanical devices to stop the adverse effects of friction.
+The thin layer of lubricant between metals in your automobile prevents the metals from touching, which can cause wear and high temperatures.
 Oils with a low viscosity are becoming the standards for automotive engines.
 These oils provide engine protection and better fuel economy.
 A well-lubricated engine has a higher efficiency, resulting in the use of less fuel.
-Always follow the oil viscosity and specification recommendations in your owners manual.
-Learn more here.
+Always follow the oil viscosity and specification recommendations in your owner's manual.